Creating process flows

 Create a process flow.

-to check which action types are available for system flows.
+tipOpen the lookup to check which action types are available for system flows.

 System flow schedule

-tipIAM lets system flow instances run parallel only when allowed.
-However, it is not possible yet to configure the number of allowed parallel instances.
-For now, we recommend creating a queuing table in your end-product.
+IAM lets system flow instances run in parallel only when allowed.
+However, you cannot configure the number of allowed parallel instances.
+We recommend that you create a queuing table in your end-product.
 IAM then executes a system flow according to its active schedule and allows multiple instances to run parallel.
-The system flow, too, follows the created queuing table to see whether it should continue executing or not.
+The system flow also tracks the created queuing table to determine whether or not to continue executing.
 For example, the system flow could start with a task to consult the queuing table.
 If the first record's status is 'Open', the flow will continue.
 If no records are available, the flow will continue to 'Stop'.

 Supported system flow actions